eddiecp426/LendingTreeAnalysis/README.md

 <p align="right">
 <img src="credit_score.png" width="350" height="350">
 </p>
-The average fico credit score for individuals of accepted loans is 703.
 <div style="text-align: right"> The average fico credit score for individuals of accepted loans is 703. </div>